 Respect for rank is essential for administrative and operational efficiency.
-All members of the Nixa Fire Protection District shall adhere to the chain of command ..
+All members of the Nixa Fire Protection District shall adhere to the.
+Employee Chain of Command.pdf .
 All members shall be thoroughly familiar with the National Incident Management System (NIMS) and the Incident Command System (ICS) and operate within their parameters throughout the duration of all emergency incidents.